 At Northfield we have a real passion for reading and ensure we share this with the children.
 Our aim is that by the end of their primary education, all pupils are able to read fluently and with confidence, in any subject.
 We aim to ensure all children at Northfield have a love of reading.
-To promote this reading permeates through our entire curriculum, children are exposed to and have a access to a wide range of high quality texts.
+To promote this, reading permeates through our entire curriculum, children are exposed to and have a access to a wide range of high quality texts.

 TEACHING OF READING

-Our main scheme for phonics and reading is Read Write Inc. Within this scheme children learn to read accurately and fluently with good comprehension.
+Our main scheme for phonics and early reading is Read Write Inc. Within this scheme children learn to read accurately and fluently with good comprehension.
 Throughout the programme children learn the English alphabetic code (the 150+ graphemes that represent the 44 speech sounds).
 They rapidly learn sounds and letters or groups of letters they need to represent them, and they use them to read words fluently.
 Alongside this they are taught high frequency words that are not phonically regular.
 All of these words and sounds are practised frequently.